Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 Define multiple target Ports.

 ### #C23:
-Run after defined time.
+Run after a defined time.

 ### #C24:
-Next thread after defined time.
+Next thread after a defined time.

 ### #C25:
-Stop threads after defined time.
+Stop threads after a defined time.

 ### #C26:
-First of you need to start the redis-server using: ```redis server```in the command line.
+First of you need to start the Redis-server using: ```redis server```in the command line.

 Then you connect 1 server to the Redis DB.

 ### #C27:
-After topic C26 connect clients to the ddos mode.
+After topic C26 connect clients to the DDoS mode.

 ### #C28:
 Define the Redis IP.